d-bl/MAE-gf/docs/misca.md

 <p style="clear: both"></p>

 ## 3 paired star
+There are several ways of making three-paired joins.
+As Groundforge does not do real three-paired joins, we decomposed the join in several 2-paired joins, and show approximately how the stitch looks like.
+We would like to thank Gibritte for inspiring us.
+She noticed, that you can make a star-join on the fish-scheme!
 * Star
 [![p-3pr-st-h]][t-3pr-st-h] [![p-3pr-st-v]][t-3pr-st-v]
 * Triangle
 [![p-3pr-tr-h]][t-3pr-tr-h] [![p-3pr-tr-v]][t-3pr-tr-v]
 * Fish
 [![p-3pr-fh-h]][t-3pr-fh-h]

 ***
 <a href="#miscellaneous-examples">&uArr;</a>